guydunigo/BlindQuest_Js/README.md

 ### First goal (and *compulsory*) : Rewrite

+#### Done, game available at https://blindquest.ovh/game

 Rewrite the [original project in python](https://github.com/guydunigo/BlindQuest) to javascript.
 Actually, I will not convert it directly, rather will I provide the same features at least.

+Upload this first version on the [website](https://blindquest.ovh).

 ### Second goal : Package

+First, make a touch-compatible interface !

 I plan to ship it as a multi-platform desktop and mobile app.
 Surely using a technology like Github's Electron, Ionic, Cordova, phonegap, etc. as it is based on NodeJs and should require no big modifications of the codebase.
 I have however no experience in these technologies yet.

-It will also be time to upload this first version on the [website](https://blindquest.ovh).
+I will also have to make proper sounds and maps repos.

 ### Third goal : Planning